Differentially Private Data Release via Statistical Election to Partition Sequentially: Introduction

 The remainder of the paper is organized as follows.
-Section \ref{sec:safe} provides a brief overview on DP and introduces the STEPS procedure and the SPECKS metric.
-Section \ref{sec:voter} applies the STEPS method to the CPS youth voter data and compares the statistical utility of the synthetic data generated by the STEPS procedure, the Laplace sanitizer on the full histogram, and a modified universal histogram procedure.
+Section \ref{sec:methodology} provides some preliminaries regarding DP and introduces the STEPS procedure.
+Section \ref{sec:simulation} applies STEPS to simulated data and compares its capability in preserving the population-level information against PrivBayes and a modified UH procedure.
+Section \ref{sec:voter} implements the STEPS method to the CPS youth voter data and compares the statistical utility of the synthetic data generated by STEPS, PrivBayes, a modified UH procedure, and a flat Laplace sanitizer via several utility analysis.
 In Section \ref{sec:disc}, we discuss the implications of our results and provide future research directions.